tokusumi/fastapi-cloudauth/README.md

 * Create a user assigned `read:users` permission in AWS Cognito
 * Get Access/ID token for the created user

-NOTE: access token is valid for verification and scope-based authentication.
-ID token is valid for verification and getting user info from claims.
+NOTE: access token is valid for verification, scope-based authentication and getting user info (optional).
+ID token is valid for verification and getting full user info from claims.

 ### Create it